Thought For Food. Eat Without Guilt

-Eating with a healthy conscience is more important than eating healthy.
-That is what I wish to put forward to you today.
+Here’s some ‘thought for food’ – eating with a healthy conscience is equally important to eating healthy.
+This is what I wish to put forward to you today.

 I personally believe that eating an apple with a guilty conscience is more harmful to the body than eating a piece of chocolate with gratitude.